EndlessWay1/Pokemon_Quiz/README.md

 This quiz is hard to clear if you don't know anything about Pokemon.

-To run this program, type ./pokemon on the cmn.
+To run this program, type ./pokemon on the cmd.